terminal42/contao-inserttags/README.md

 Adds a back end module to define your custom insert tags.
 You can limit an insert tag to certain pages, show it to guests only, or restrict it to certain logged in front end member groups.

-The extension supports [Contao's Simple Token](https://docs.contao.org/dev/reference/services/#simpletokenparser) syntax, which allows to create powerful and dynamic replacements.
+For more complex use cases, the extension also supports [Contao's Simple Token syntax](https://docs.contao.org/dev/reference/services/#simpletokenparser), which allows for more powerful and dynamic replacements.

-## Supported simple tokens
+## Supported Simple Tokens

-The simple tokens are split into two types:
+The Simple Tokens are split into two types:

 ### Evaluation tokens